timm/luamine/README.md

 (in _Statistical Science 2001, 16(3), 199–231_) comments that the dominant cultere in data
 science  tries to map observations into a (small) number of  stochastic data models (if you know this stuff, think Gaussians or Poisson  distrubtions, or some other parametric form).
-Why is this approach dominate?
-Cause there is more theory there, more results, and hence more that can be taught about that kind of reasoning.

 Another reasoning culture are the _algorithmic modelers_, like me, who do not try to  fit data to (say) a few parametric models.
 My experience is that most